 This is because light colors instead reflect that light away.

-Dark colors, on the other hand, attract more heat from sunlight and absorb it in a way that light colors do not.
+On the other hand, dark colors attract more heat from sunlight and absorb it in a way that light colors do not.
 This eventually can be dangerous and problematic because the heat absorbed can heat the metal exterior of the tank.

 To elaborate on that, propane is a fossil fuel – though it is considered to be a green fuel and does not hurt the environment.

-The vapor of propane is heavier than air, but it still is not as heavy as water.
+Propane vapor is heavier than air, but it is still not as heavy as water.
 It remains in a gaseous state that remains heavier than air, and this gas can be easily agitated.

 This is especially true when the propane tank gets hot.

 When it heats up, so does the gas in the tank.
-As it starts to warm up, pressure can build in it, which can lead to explosions or combustion.
+As it starts warming up, pressure can build in it, leading to explosions or combustion.

 To avoid the risk of combustion and other such damages, be sure you keep the propane as cool as possible by keeping it out of direct sunlight when you can and painting it a light color.

-If you live in an extremely cold climate that has little sunlight, you might be able to get away with painting it in a darker color than usual, one that is not heat- and light-reflective.
-But be sure you look at local and state rules about this before proceeding.
+If you live in an extremely cold climate with little sunlight, you might get away with painting it in a darker color than usual, one that is not heat- and light-reflective.
+But be sure to look at local and state rules before proceeding.

 What colors are best to use?